HMS Daedalus, Royal Naval Volunteer Reserve

 In the Commonwealth War Graves Commission Debt of Honour website it is recorded that Herbert William Foster and Martha Higginson Foster lived in Chislehurst, Kent.

 During the Second World War Sub-Lieutenant (A) William Foster served with the Royal Naval Volunteer Reserve and in November 1942 he was based at RAF Kirkistown.
 On 24 November 1942, a Fairey Fulmar aircraft (BP821) of 887 Squadron, Fleet Air Arm, based at Kirkistown made a steep turn when approaching the airfield, went out of control and spun into the ground near the airfield.
 Both crew members were killed.
 They were the Pilot, Sub-Lieutenant (A) John Richard Mathers who died the following day in Bangor Military Hospital and his Observer, Sub-Lieutenant (A) William Foster (aged 22) who died on the day of the crash.
 On 28 November 1942 both men were buried together in Belfast City Cemetery (Glenalina Extension Section D Joint Grave 22).
+There is an inscription on their CWGC headstone:

 Sub-Lieutenant (A) William Foster is commemorated on Chislehurst War Memorial in Kent.